-Example: Dual occupancy - one driveway per frontage or separated.
+Example: Multiple dwelling - shared driveway.

 (Cotton Tree - side view.
-Vehicle access is from the secondary street frontage).
-Development:
+Vehicle access is from the secondary street frontage) Development:

-e ensures any vehicle movement or vehicle parking areas along the side or rear boundary are

-- acoustically screened from adjoining dwellings; provides a 3m wide vegetated buffer next to any movement or parking areas along the side or - rear boundary; is separated from habitable windows to minimise noise and fumes disturbance; - ensures that a hardstand or maneuvering areas situated on or above ground level (e.g. ramps) are located to minimise noise disturbance; - incorporate different materials, textures and colours to driveway pavements to break up large hard stand areas, and highlight the priority of pedestrian footpaths.
+- elopment: ensures any vehicle movement or vehicle parking areas along the side or rear boundary are acoustically screened from adjoining dwellings; provides a 3m wide vegetated buffer next to any movement or parking areas along the side or rear boundary; is separated from habitable windows to minimise noise and fumes disturbance; ensures that a hardstand or maneuvering areas situated on or above ground level (e.g. ramps) are located to minimise noise disturbance; incorporate different materials, textures and colours to driveway pavements to break up large hard stand areas, and highlight the priority of pedestrian footpaths.